See Class Schedule Page for dates and pricing.

 Workshops are held at Medicine Bow all through the seasons for students of all ages.
 Private workshops are also available.

-How to sign up for a class: (See Schedule Page for class schedule and pricing)
+How to sign up for a class: See Class Schedule Page for dates and pricing.

 Public classes usually run from 9:30 a.m. to 4 p.m. at Medicine Bow, where lasting friendships are made.
 A student brings knife, notebook, rain gear, sack lunch, and water bottle.
 For archery and knife/hawk students, equipment is provided.